oktadev/spring-boot-ionic-example/TUTORIAL.md

   ],
 ```

-After making this change, you’ll likely see the following error in your browser’s console.
+After making this change, you'll likely see the following error in your browser's console.

 ```
 XMLHttpRequest cannot load http://localhost:8080/good-beers.
 No 'Access-Control-Allow-Origin'